The Florida Public Service Commission is committed to making sure that Florida's

 When to Call the PSC

 For the latest information on the Coronavirus Disease, visit the Centers for Disease Control and Prevention website.
-The Florida Department of Health has a dedicated COVID-19 webpage at www.FloridaHealth.gov/COVID-19 and a COVID-19 Case Dashboard that is updated twice daily to track the spread of the Coronavirus in Florida.
+The Florida Department of Health also has a dedicated COVID-19 webpage at www.FloridaHealth.gov/COVID-19.

 The Florida Public Service Commission Nominating Council is accepting applications to fill the two term vacancies on the Florida Public Service Commission.

 These are full-time positions appointed by the Governor with official headquarters in Tallahassee and an annual salary presently at $135,997.